Midwest Virology Symposium

 Keynote Speaker – Stanley Perlman, MD, PhD

-We’re honored to welcome Dr. Stanley Perlman, Professor of Microbiology and Immunology at the University of Iowa, as our keynote speaker for the 2025 Midwest Virology Symposium.
+We were honored to welcome Dr. Stanley Perlman, Professor of Microbiology and Immunology at the University of Iowa, as our keynote speaker for the 2025 Midwest Virology Symposium.

 Dr. Perlman is a renowned expert in coronavirus biology and host immune responses, with groundbreaking contributions to our understanding of SARS-CoV, MERS-CoV, and SARS-CoV-2.
 His decades of work have shaped global responses to viral outbreaks and informed major public health strategies.
+Thank you to Dr. Perlman for participating and delivering an excellent presentation titled, "Neurological PASC in humans and mice."

-Scientific Sessions - Saturday
+Scientific Sessions - Day One

 Richard Kuhn, PhD (Purdue University) - Structural studies focused on Alphaviruses and Flaviviruses in Complex with Antibodies